The 12 Days of Tutoring

-- Because You’re Busy
+Because You’re Busy

-- Helps Establish an Early Foundation
+Helps Establish an Early Foundation

-- Supports One-on-One Learning
+Supports One-on-One Learning

-- Builds Confidence and Self-Esteem
+Builds Confidence and Self-Esteem

-- Offers Strength-Based Training
+Offers Strength-Based Training

-Julia Simens, author of “Emotional Resilience and the Expat Child,” believes that tutoring a child in their strong subjects as well as their weaker ones helps to build confidence that will support their across-the-board learning in all subjects.”When parents only get tutoring for the weak areas, a child may feel defeated or think that they are a loser.
+Julia Simens, author of “Emotional Resilience and the Expat Child,” believes that tutoring a child in their strong subjects as well as their weaker ones is imoportant.
+Thus helping to build confidence that will support their across-the-board learning in all subjects.”When parents only get tutoring for the weak areas, a child may feel defeated or think that they are a loser.
 Tutors can spend, for example, 25 minutes working on a weaker skill like math and after a break, 15 minutes on a strength-based subject, such as reading skills or even music or sports.
 Then you can finish up with 15 minutes of intense work on the weaker subject.”

-- Helps With The Common Core Standards
+Helps with Common Core Standards

 In 2014, the national Common Core Standards will be implemented nationwide.
 “Every state will have the same standard for learning and the focus will be on short answers and essays, not on multiple choice,” says Andersson.
 “This will require a lot of mental application, so tutors will be needed to help with the transition.”

-- Gives Your Child Permission to Struggle
+Gives Your Child Permission to Struggle

-Sadly some students, when they struggle with something at school, start to believe that they can’t learn or that there is something wrong with them, when in fact they have just needed a bit more time or one more explanation.
-Having a tutor can prevent this and while it is an investment it is one that is very worthwhile.
+Sadly some students, when they struggle with something at school, start to believe that they can’t learn.
+Perhaps believing that there is something wrong with them.
+In fact they have just needed a bit more time or one more explanation.
+Having a tutor can prevent this belief and while it is an investment it is one that is very worthwhile.
 They can develop a positive mind set about their own learning which then has an impact on their self-esteem.

-- Helps Maintain Acquired Skills During the Summer
+Helps Maintain Acquired Skills During Summer

-- Helps Children Ace Standardized Tests
+Helps Children Ace Standardized Tests

 “Education is high stakes now and kids are increasingly needing to score well on tests, such as SAT’s or the ISEE for acceptance to private middle school,” says pediatric neuropsychologist, Rita Eichenstein, Ph.D.
 “Having a private tutor who is trained in these subjects can really help a child perform up to his best,” she adds.

-- Eliminates the Parent-Child Homework Wars
+Eliminates the Parent-Child Homework Wars

 Eichenstein believes that the most stressful part of the elementary child-parent relationship is homework!
 “By the time it’s homework time, most parents are pooped.
 Whether they work full time or are busy shuffling their kids around, making dinner and supervising bath and bed time routines, parents are not the ideal homework monitor, particularly given how much work children have,” she says.
 Tutors can take the pressure off and add to the family’s quality of life while teaching kids to be responsible for their own work.

-- It Demonstrates Your Commitment to Education
+Demonstrates Your Commitment to Education

 This is an important message for your child.
 You value their learning so highly that you are prepared to invest money, time and energy to make sure they are supported.
 Parents often ask if they should let the school know their child has a tutor and I would always suggest they do as it demonstrates how seriously you take your child’s education.

 When speaking with parents about your tutoring services, don’t hesitate to focus on some of these great reasons.
 The extra care and support you supply will give parents the assurance they need to hire you.
-Plus, we are here to help!

 Referenced from Corey Kagan Whelan, 10 Reasons you need to Hire a Tutor.